Learning to Persuade on the Fly: Robustness Against Ignorance: Introduction

-Recent works by Hahn et al. \cite{hahn2019secretary,hahn2020prophet} study information design in online optimization problems such as the secretary problem \cite{hahn2019secretary} and the prophet inequalities \cite{hahn2020prophet}.
-The propose constant-approximation persuasive schemes.
+Recent works by \citet{hahn2019secretary,hahn2020prophet} study information design in online optimization problems such as the secretary problem~\citep{hahn2019secretary} and the prophet inequalities~\citep{hahn2020prophet}, and propose constant-approximation persuasive schemes.
 These online optimization problems often take the adversarial approach, which is different from our stochastic setup and learning-focused tasks.
 Therefore, our results are not comparable.

 \textbf{Robust persuasion:} The algorithm we propose relies crucially on robust persuasion due to the ignorance of the prior, and as a part of establishing the regret bounds for the algorithm, we quantify the sender's cost of robustness. \citet{kosterina2018persuasion} studies a persuasion setting in the absence of the common prior assumption.
 In particular, the sender has a known prior, whereas only the set in which the receiver's prior lies is known to the sender.
 Furthermore, the sender evaluates the expected utility under each signaling mechanism with respect to the worst-case prior of the receiver.
 Similarly, \citet{hu2020robust} study the problem of sender persuading a privately informed receiver, where the sender seeks to maximize her expected payoff under the worst-case information of the receiver.
 Finally, \citet{dworczak2020preparing} study a related setting and propose a lexicographic solution concept where the sender first identifies the signaling mechanisms that maximize her worst-case payoff, and then among them chooses the one that maximizes the expected utility under her conjectured prior.
 In contrast to these work, our model focuses on a setting with common, but unknown, prior, and where the receiver has no private information.
 Instead, our notion of robustness is with respect to this unknown (common) prior.